IsaacLeeWebDev/AutomaTaught/PRESS_RELEASE.md

       --Shi Hao, Galvanize Tech Mentor

   > "Wait did, you type this all out?
 I thought you just forked it."
-    -- Jay, Guy who was on my SDC team
+    -- Jay, a guy who was on my SDC team

 ### What you should do now